bml-research/data_analysis_bml/portfolio_example/01_example_portfolio.md

 |Data Analysis     |3     |15                 |
 |Data Visualization|4     |20                 |

+You can find the complete rubric on Brightspace.

 The grade for Excel and R will be calculated as follows: